Endava-Sofia/fe-code-guidelines/guidelines/css.md

 - Try to use single ' quotes instead of double quotes”.
 In rare situtations where both needed inner quotes should always be single.
 - Attributes selector should always be enclosed within quotes (Bad example: [type=submit], Good example: [type='submit']
 - Set a limit of 80 characters width at CSS files.
+  - To avoid wrapping when copying code into email, web pages, and books.
+  - To view multiple source windows side-by-side or using a side-by-side diff viewer.
+  - To improve readability.
+Narrow code can be read quickly without having to scan your eyes from side to side.
 - try to set a max nesting limit of 3 levels.
 - Use /**/ for comment blocks instead of //.